Quantum spin systems on infinite lattices: Dynamics

 Recall that a Hamiltonian is a (possibly unbounded) self-adjoint operator acting on some Hilbert space $\mc{H}$.\footnote{We gloss over details such as the domain of definition here.} If $\psi \in \mc{H}$ is a wave function, its time evolution is governed by the Schr\"odinger equation (in units of $\hbar = 1$)

 The solution to this equation is given by $\psi_t = \exp(-i t H) \psi$, where $\exp(-i t H)$ is given by the usual power series expansion

 This converges (under suitable conditions on $H$) when acting on so-called \emph{analytic} vectors $\psi$, which span a dense set.
+It might not always be easy to identify a set of analytic vectors for which the power expansion converges (for example, one needs to make sense of $H^2 \psi$ for such $\psi$), so alternatively one can apply the spectral calculus for unbounded operators as explained in Remark~\ref{rem:1paramexp}.

 This allows us to define a unitary $U(t) = \exp(i t H)$ in $\alg{B}(\mc{H})$.\footnote{Note the \emph{positive} sign in the exponent.
 The choice of sign is just a matter of convention.
 We choose the sign in such a way that the time evolution of an observable $A$ will be $\alpha_t(A) = U(t) A U(t)^*$.
-For the opposite choice would lead to $U(t)^* A U(t)$.} Hence for the time evolved vector we have $\psi_t = U(t)^* \psi$.
+For the opposite choice this would lead to $U(t)^* A U(t)$.} Hence for the time evolved vector we have $\psi_t = U(t)^* \psi$.
 From the power series expansion and the self-adjointness of $H$ it follows that $U(t)^* = U(-t)$, $U(0) = I$ and $U(t+s) = U(t)U(s)$.
 The latter condition says that evolving over a time $t+s$ is the same as first evolving for a time $s$ and then for a time $t$.
 In short, we have a one-parameter group $t \mapsto U(t)$ of unitaries.
-Moreover, one can show that this group is strongly continuous, in the sense that

-for any vector $\psi \in \mc{H}$.
+Moreover, one can show that this group is strongly continuous, in the sense that for any vector $\psi \in \mc{H}$.
 Hence the Hamiltonian induces a group of unitaries that implement the time evolution on the vectors in the Hilbert space.
 A famous result by Stone shows that in fact \emph{any} such evolution can be obtained from a ``Hamiltonian''.
 The result can be stated as follows:

 \begin{theorem}[Stone] Let $t \mapsto U(t)$ by a strongly continuous one-parameter group of unitaries acting on a Hilbert space $\mc{H}$.
 Then there is a densely defined self-adjoint operator $H$ acting on $\mc{H}$ such that $U(t) = \exp(i t H)$ for all $t \in \mathbb{R}$. \end{theorem}